cbass2404/my-git-project/README.md

 git stash apply "stash@{1}"
 ```

-## to get information without auto changing your data
+## to get information without auto changing your data, best to use with team
 ```
 git fetch
 ```